About the GET Program

 You have two options:

 - Contact the Student Account's Office at your child's college and tell them your payment request from your GET account will take up to 14 days to process.
-You might ask if they will place a hold on his or her account to allow time for the payment to arrive.
+You might ask if they will place a hold on the student's account to allow time for the payment to arrive.
 Some colleges will do this if they know they will receive guaranteed funding from GET.

 - Pay the tuition bill yourself and then request reimbursement from your GET account.
-This can be done online by accessing your account with your Login ID and Password, then completing a Reimbursement Request Form.
+You can do this online by logging in to your GET account, selecting "My Account," looking for the "Use Units" section, and then completing a Reimbursement Request.

 I submitted my Direct Payment Request on time, and the payment deadline for my child's college has passed.
 Why hasn't the money been distributed from my GET account? +-